 Simple fitting of Gaussian and Lorentzian peaks by data transformation

 An interesting example of the use of transformation to convert a non-linear relationship into a form that is amenable to polynomial curve fitting is the use of the natural log (ln) transformation to convert a positive Gaussian peak, which has the fundamental functional form exp(-x2), into a parabola of the form -x2, which can be fit with a second-order polynomial (quadratic) function (y = a + bx + cx2).
 The equation for a Gaussian peak is y = h*exp(-((x-p)./(1/(2*sqrt(ln(2)))*w)) ^2)), where h is the peak height, p is the x-axis location of the peak maximum, w is the full width of the peak at half-maximum.
 The natural log of y can be shown to be log(h)-(4 p^2 log(2))/w^2+(8 p x log(2))/w^2-(4 x^2 log(2))/w^2, which is a quadratic form in the independent variable x because it is the sum of x2, x, and constant terms.
 Expressing each of the peak parameters h, p, and w in terms of the three quadratic coefficients, a little algebra (courtesy of Wolfram Alpha) will show that all three parameters of the peak (height, maximum position, and width) can be calculated from the three quadratic coefficients a, b, and c.
 The peak height is given by exp(a-c*(b/(2*c))^2), the peak position by -b/(2*c), and the peak half-width by 2.35482/(sqrt(2)*sqrt(-c)).
-This is called "Caruana's Algorithm"; see Streamlining Digital Signal Processing: A "Tricks of the Trade" Guidebook, Richard G. Lyons, ed., page 298.
-The area under the Gaussian peak can be shown to be 1.064467*height*width.
+This is called "Caruana's Algorithm", named after Rich Caruana, an American computer scientist and researcher.
+The area under the Gaussian peak can also be calculated and is approximately 1.064467*h*w.